-Adamant that she did nothing spectacular at Victor Harbor - "I was just open to God using me however he saw fit while I was there" - she focused on community engagement, highlighting the presence of the Salvos and working with locals to combat issues affecting the area.
+Adamant that she did nothing spectacular at Victor Harbor - "I was just open to God using me however he saw fit while first time round and I dropped out of Year | I was there" - she focused on community engagement, highlighting the presence of the Salvos and working with locals to combat issues affecting the area.
 This cultivated a deep love and trust between both parties.
 In fact, upon her departure last year, the Victor Harbor Times reported that she "had become ingrained in the local community and has helped to raise the profile of The Salvation Army".
 No small feat for a first appointment.